Synovo/synovo/README.md

 # Copyright Notice

 This website is written and maintained by Synovo GmbH exclusively.
-It is not open to the public under any circumstances.
+Its source code is not open to the public under any circumstances.
 If you gain access to this code, please contact [Synovo GmbH technical administration](mailto:admin@synovo.com) immediately.